Dear readers of ADxS.org, please forgive the disruption.

 1.3.
 Tonic (basal) and phasic (stress-related) cortisol

-Cortisol has regulatory functions outside of stress regulation via basal (tonic) cortisol levels, which are subject to a circadian diurnal rhythm.
+Cortisol has regulatory functions outside of stress regulation via the basal (tonic) cortisol level, which is subject to a circadian daily rhythm.

-In contrast, the phasic (acute) cortisol stress response has specific roles with respect to stress regulation.
+The phasic (acute) cortisol stress response, on the other hand, has specific tasks with regard to stress regulation.

-The diurnal tasks of cortisol are handled by the mineralocorticoid receptor (MR), which is 10 times more cortisol affine than the glucocorticoid receptor (GR).
-Because lower cortisol levels initially bind to the MR, the GR is activated only at very high cortisol levels, such as those that occur in response to an acute severe stressor (cortisol stress response).
+The daily tasks of cortisol are carried out via the mineralocorticoid receptor (MR), which has 10 times more cortisol affinity than the glucocorticoid receptor (GR).
+As lower cortisol levels initially bind to the MR, the GR is only activated at very high cortisol levels, as occur in response to an acute severe stressor (cortisol stress response).

 1.4.
 Circadian basal cortisol rhythm